 In psychology, this is known as the Mere Exposure Effect.
 This is a phenomenon by which people tend to develop a preference for things merely because they are familiar with them.

 The same principal applies to how radio stations select songs.
-My friend Blake Hayes of the Coast Morning Show here in Portland once explained to me why certain songs get played to death (some Coast listeners this summer left voicemail messages threatening self-harm if they heard Weezer’s version of “Africa” even one more time).
+My friend Blake Hayes of the Coast Morning Show here in Portland once explained to me why certain songs get played to death (I remember the summer that some listeners to Coast 93.1 left voicemail messages threatening self-harm if they heard Weezer’s version of “Africa” even one more time).
 “When a familiar song is played, listenership goes up,” he said.
 “When we play a song no one has heard before, listenership goes down.
 It’s that simple.”
 So how does a new song ever get added in?
 “We put it in what we call a sandwich.
 Real research has been done showing that if you ‘sandwich’ a new, unknown song between two already-familiar songs, listeners will stick around and eventually accept the new song.”